Everything you need to know about Olympic triathlon nutrition

-Greenletes / Sports Nutrition / Triathlon / How To Fuel An Olympic Distance Triathlon
+Greenletes / Sports Nutrition / Triathlon / triathlon nutrition

-The Olympic distance triathlon consists of a 1500 meter swim, 40k (~25 mile) bike, and a 10k (~6.2 mile) run.
-While the Olympic distance is considered a “short course” compared to longer Ironman races, it still takes an average of 3 hours to complete for recreational athletes.
-Not surprisingly, it’s very easy for athletes to fall victim to fueling pitfalls during that time.
+The Olympic distance triathlon consists of a 1500-meter swim, 40k (~25 mile) bike, and a 10k (~6.2 mile) run.
+While the Olympic distance is considered a “short course” compared to longer Ironman races, it still takes recreational athletes about 3 hours to complete.

-The good news is that with preparation and practice, you can hone your race day nutrition plan and perform at your best.
+The best way to keep energy levels up during that 3ish-hour course is to have a well-tested nutrition strategy.
+With proper preparation, you can hone your race day nutrition plan and perform at your best.

 Listen to the Greenletes Podcast to learn all about triathlon nutrition!

-Should I carb load for an Olympic distance triathlon?
+Should you carb load for an Olympic distance triathlon?

 Whereas most athletes eat 5-7 grams of carbohydrates per kilogram of body weight (2.2- 3.1 grams per pound) per day, aim to consume 10-12 grams of carbs per kilogram of body weight (4.5-5.4 grams per pound) per day.